FreeRTOS/FreeRTOS-Plus-TCP/test/Coverity/README.md

   cov-format-errors --dir . --exclude-files '(.*/FreeRTOS-Kernel/.*)' --html-output html-output
   ~~~

-You should now have the HTML formatted violations list (ideally not reporting any violations) in a directory named `html-output`.
+You should now have the HTML formatted violations list in a directory named `html-output`.
+With the current configuration and the provided project, you should see only one deviation from advisory rule 8.13 in file FreeRTOS_IP.c [here](https://github.com/alfred2g/FreeRTOS-Plus-TCP/blob/misra_remaining/source/FreeRTOS_IP.c#L236).
+This deviation has a justification outlined [here](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP/blob/main/MISRA.md#rule-813).
+With that justification in place, a coverity suppression statement has been added to the code.
+However, even with that suppression in place, the coverity tool continues to report the deviation.
+Thus, as an excpetion, we have allowed the deviation to be reported in the HTML formatted report.
+If you find a way around it, please help us fix this by creating a pull-request in this repository.